 Credit: Photo Saitama

 The Ogawa-cho Tanabata Festival is a highlight of the town’s colourful Tanabata decorations made from washi paper, a speciality of Ogawa-cho.
 Dancing and a variety of events are held on a grand scale, and on the evening of the first day, a spectacular fireworks display adds colour to the Tanabata night.
+Such vibrant festivals are often featured in Japanese anime.

-茂原七夕まつり Mobara Tanabata Festival
+茂原七夕まつり (Mobara Tanabata Festival)

 Tanabata Mobara Festival